-What most readily comes to mind when we think of racial discrimination is overt racial discrimination, where an employer, manager, supervisor, or coworker openly mistreats an employee on the basis of race or color.
-If you have suffered derogatory language, threats, or tangible employment actions due to your race or color, contact our race discrimination attorneys immediately.
-Our New York City and New Jersey race discrimination lawyers will fight to protect your right to work in an environment free of discrimination, harassment, and intimidation.
+What most readily comes to mind when we think of discrimination is overt discrimination, where an employer, manager, supervisor, or coworker openly mistreats an employee on the basis of race or color.
+If you have suffered derogatory language, threats, or tangible employment actions due to your race or color, contact us immediately.
+Our lawyers will fight to protect your right to work in an environment free of discrimination, harassment, and intimidation.

 According to federal, state, and city laws, employers cannot segregate minority employees by physically isolating them from other employees or from customer contact.
 It is illegal for employers to relegate members of a minority to specific jobs or to exclude them from certain positions.
 Here are several examples of unlawful segregation and classification:

-If you suspect that your employer is illegally classifying and segregating employees according to race or color, contact the race discrimination lawyers at the Akin Law Group as soon as possible to find out more about your rights and options.
+If you suspect that your employer is illegally classifying and segregating employees according to race or color, contact Akin Law Group as soon as possible to find out more about your rights and options.

 Employees are often afraid to report instances or race and color discrimination because they are afraid of retaliation from their employers, supervisors, or coworkers.
 Moreover, they are afraid that they will be unable to prove that the discrimination occurred.

-However, city, state, and federal laws protect employees who report racial discrimination in the workplace from retaliation.
-Even if an investigation finds no evidence that discriminatory conduct occurred, the individual who filed the race discrimination complaint will remain protected.
-Regardless of whether the employee’s original race discrimination claim was proven valid, employers who are found guilty of retaliation may be liable for considerable damages.
+However, city, state, and federal laws protect employees who report discrimination in the workplace from retaliation.
+Even if an investigation finds no evidence that discriminatory conduct occurred, the individual who filed the complaint will remain protected.
+Regardless of whether the employee’s original claim was proven valid, employers who are found guilty of retaliation may be liable for considerable damages.

-If you have reported an incident of workplace race or color discrimination, but your employer failed to act in a timely and appropriate manner, then you may want to consider taking legal action.
-Through legal action, you can recover damages for your emotional suffering, front pay, back pay, even your race discrimination lawyer’s fees, and expert witness fees.
+If you have reported an incident of discrimination, but your employer failed to act in a timely and appropriate manner, then you may want to consider taking legal action.
+Through legal action, you can recover damages for your emotional suffering, front pay, back pay, lawyer’s fees, and expert witness fees.
 Your employer may also be required to change their discrimination policies, provide additional training to employees, and report future discrimination complaints to the U.S. Equal Employment Opportunity Commission (EEOC).
-Filing a race discrimination EEOC claim or a race discrimination lawsuit can be a complicated process, and you should search for a race discrimination attorney with ample experience with New York and New Jersey city, state, and federal employment law.
-The race discrimination lawyers at Akin Law Group have extensive knowledge about the law, and a track record of success in the courtroom.
-Our race discrimination lawyers can help you better understand the legal implications of your race discrimination case, and provide you with legal advice about how to proceed.
+Filing a lawsuit can be a complicated process, and you should search for an attorney with ample experience with city, state, and federal employment law.
+The lawyers at Akin Law Group have extensive knowledge about the law, and a track record of success in the courtroom.
+Our lawyers can help you better understand the legal implications of your case, and provide you with advice about how to proceed.

-The New York City and New Jersey race discrimination lawyers at the Akin Law Group recognize how difficult it can be to do your work effectively when you feel belittled or mistreated by those around you.
-Don’t put up with workplace race or color discrimination – contact us today to find out what you can do to put an end to your employer’s unlawful activity.
-Call us at (212) 825-1400 for a Free and Confidential consultation or complete the contact form on this page.
+The New York City lawyers at the Akin Law Group recognize how difficult it can be to do your work effectively when you feel belittled or mistreated by those around you.
+Don’t put up with the discrimination – contact us today to find out what you can do to put an end to your employer’s unlawful activity.
+Call us at 646-817-8084 for a Free and Confidential consultation.